ahmedtohamy1/WhatsUP/Readme.md

 <div align="center">

-# Wa Enhancer
+# WhatsUP

-Wa Enhancer is an Xposed module that enhances your Whatsapp experience.<br/><br/>
+WhatsUP is an X(L)posed module that enhances your Whatsapp experience.<br/><br/>
-Please note that this project is currently in development, so bugs and crashes may occur.
-If you encounter any issues report them in our group or create an [issues](https://github.com/Dev4Mod/WaEnhancer/issues) here.
+Please note that this project is a fork of WaEnhancer from dev4mod all credits to him for the great work, project currently in development, so bugs and crashes may occur.
+If you encounter any issues report them in our group or create an [issues](https://github.com/ahmedtohamy1/WhatsUP/issues) here.
 </div>